zsyzgu/GY91-1kHz/README.md

 Then there will be a keyboard on your displayer and you can touch your desk wearing the ring.
 The program will detect the contact and give out its prediction.
 You can press your index finger on the desk for seconds to enter the selection mode.
 In this mode, you can slide your finger left or right to select the word you want to input and lift up.
 If you make a mistake, you can use left slide to delete the last thing you input.

 When you input a sentence, you can press 'Y' on your physical keyboard to type the next sentence.
 Besides, you can press 'N' to re-type the sentence.
-The program will end when you enter 10 sentences.
+The program will end after you finish the 10th sentence.

 ### Training